kfjahnke/envutil/README.md

 twining parameters would fail to adapt to changing hfov.
 Use of twining or OIIO's lookup (which also adapts to the field of view) is strongly recommended for video output to avoid aliasing.

+There is now code to read the twining filter kernel from a file (use --twf_file); this filter can be scalled by additionally passing --twine_width.
+This allows for arbitrary filters.

 The program uses [zimt](https://github.com/kfjahnke/zimt) as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.